stanford-rc/farmshare-docs/docs/index.md

 ## Eligibility

 FarmShare is available to anyone who has a full-service SUNetID.
-A full-service SUNetID is one that has email service; if you can successfully get to [Stanford Webmail](https://webmail.stanford.edu/), then you are eligible to use FarmShare for academic work and small research jobs!
+A full-service SUNetID is one that has email service; if you can successfully get to [Stanford Webmail](https://webmail.stanford.edu/), then you are eligible to use FarmShare for academic work.
 If you do not already have a full-service SUNetID (maybe because you are a visiting researcher), you can get a sponsored full-service SUNetID.
 Read more about [SUNetID levels](https://uit.stanford.edu/service/accounts/sunetids).

 Note that, in order to get a sponsored SUNetID, a monthly fee will be charged by University IT.
 Only people with spending authority may sponsor a SUNetID.
 Sponsorships can be obtained and paid for through [Sponsorship Manager](https://uit.stanford.edu/service/sponsorship/).
 Current rates are available from the Sponsored Account [Rates page](https://uit.stanford.edu/rates/sponsorship).

 FarmShare is meant for [**low- or moderate-risk data**](https://uit.stanford.edu/guide/riskclassifications), and is primarily intended for coursework or research purposes.
 It is not meant for sponsored research (where you have a dedicated source of funding), and is *not* approved for handling high-risk data.

+!!! important
+    See our [Policy](policy/) section for details

 ## Sponsored Research